jhogstrom/pkglic/README.md

 }
 ```

+It is possible to add several `--whitelist` arguments.
+If they reference a file, the file will be read.
+If they do not, the argument will be treated as a line in the textfile as described above.

 Exclude packages
 ================
 Some packages you may want to exclude.
 Maybe because they are your own.
 Maybe because some other reason.
 Fear not.
 Simply list them in a text file and add `--exclude <file>` as an argument.
 The packages listed in the file (case sensitive) will be excluded from any output - their meta data will not even be fetched!

 The file format is simple.
 One package per line.
 Lines starting with "#" are considered comments.
 You cannot add comments after the package name.

-Note that you can add a bunch of packages straight on the command line using the same switch: `--exclude pack1,pack2,pack3` (or `--exclude "pack1, pack2, pack3"` if you want spaces after comma).
-Note that a single package will be treated as a file!
+Note that you can add a bunch of packages straight on the command line using the same switch: `-x pack1 -x pack2 -x pack3`.
+It is even possible to merge it into one argument `--exclude pack1,pack2,pack3` (or even `--exclude "pack1, pack2, pack3"`).
+Anything that matches a filename will be treated as a file and read.
+Other values will be trated as package names.
+Note that if you merge items together

 Hard check on licenses
 ======================
 Some projects prefer to avoid certain OSS licenses.
 This was actually the main reason for writing the tool.
 There are many ways to accomplish such a verification, including using the switch `-u` or `--unwanted` - for instance `-u GPL` or `-unwanted "MIT License"`.
+You can add as manu `-u`/`--unwanted` arguments as you wish.

 Adding the `-u` switch will first print all packages and their licenses, then print out all packages that match any unwanted license and finally *terminate with an error code, breaking the build*.